dnsimple/dnsimple-support/content/articles/changing-plans.markdown

 ## Pre-Renewal change plans

-These kind of changes are billed immediately and updates the [billing cycle](/articles/yearly-billing).
+These plan changes are billed immediately and update the [billing cycle](/articles/yearly-billing).

 In case there are remaining days in your current subscription plan, you will receive a prorated discount.
 This discount doesn't consider extras, like email forwards or extra zones, which you'll be billed for again as part of the plan change.
 Read more about [subscription proration](/articles/understanding-invoice).